tobinjo96/CPFcluster/README.md

 ```

-**Please note that the current version differs from the one available on PyPI (released on December 6, 2024).
-In this version, the inputs for certain arguments are lists instead of scalar values.
-This change allows users to avoid writing loops themselves, simplifying the process.**
+**Note that this version differs from the PyPI release (Dec 6, 2024): certain arguments now accept lists instead of scalars, eliminating the need for users to write loops.**

 ---